 FindTime is also available as an Outlook add-in so you can easily create meeting polls directly from within Outlook.

 Date voting website: Datumprikker.nl

-While I don’t have a good Outlook workaround this time, I do know of a great website which is quite popular in The Netherlands and is called datumprikker.nl.
+If you don’t have an Office 365 for Business account, an alternative could be this great website, which is quite popular in The Netherlands, called datumprikker.nl.
 Don’t worry about the Dutch name (which means Date Picker); the site can be set completely in English as well.

 In 4 easy steps you can send out your invitation with multiple dates and people can vote on their preferences.
 The website will then automatically calculate availability percentages based on their responses so all you have to do is pick the date which has the highest rate of availability.
 The responses are calculated in the following way;

 - ‘No’ counts as 0%

 Modifying, canceling, adding participants, etc… it is all possible from the website itself without the need to register first.

 You can also create groups to easily select the participants.
 Another feature is that you can specify multiple possible locations and people can directly vote on that as well.